 And, of course, there are many church leaders on the other side of the argument who affirm wokeness in varying versions and to varying degrees.

 But to its most ardent opponents, wokeness is actually a danger to the American Church and to biblical Christianity in general.
-So in this blog, I want to help discern what, if any, good points they make.
+So in this article, I want to help discern what, if any, good points they make.

 1. Labeling something as a boogeyman keeps us from listening.